-The Honor & Integrity System operates with the belief that college students are still developing in integrity--the ability to make wise choices in dilemmas.
+The Honor and Integrity System operates with the belief that college students are still developing in integrity--the ability to make wise choices in dilemmas.
 Students who are reported and found in violation are given educational sanctions in hopes of helping those students become better citizens in their professions.

-The current Honor & Integrity System and its procedures evolved from a task force established by Provost James Coffman in late Fall, 1994.
+The current Honor and Integrity System and its procedures evolved from a task force established by Provost James Coffman in late Fall, 1994.
 The Provost's Task Force for Academic Honesty's primary mission was to develop draft policies for consideration by the greater academic community at K-State.

-We, the undergraduate and graduate students and faculty of Kansas State University, in order to conduct our academic endeavors under high standards of individual responsibility, thereby promoting personal honor and integrity, set forth this constitution of the Honor & Integrity System.
+We, the undergraduate and graduate students and faculty of Kansas State University, in order to conduct our academic endeavors under high standards of individual responsibility, thereby promoting personal honor and integrity, set forth this constitution of the Honor and Integrity System.

 Listing of Honor Pledge violations by year since 1999.

 Definitions of terms used by the K-State Honor and Integrity System.

 Common forms used by the Honor and Integrity System.